 Wet abrasive blast cleaning process equipment is identical to Dry abrasive blasting equipment, however, in wet abrasive blasting, the abrasive particles are included in the water stream.
 Because of nuisance dust (air pollution) with dry abrasive blasting, wet abrasive blasting methods are preferred by many clients for controlling environmental issues.

-The main disadvantage of wet abrasive blast cleaning related Inspection is very difficult due to flash rust.
-The wet surface can quickly oxidize and leaving a low-quality surface for coating acceptance.
+The main disadvantage of wet abrasive blast cleaning-related Inspection is very difficult due to flash rust.
+The wet surface can quickly oxidize and leave a low-quality surface for coating acceptance.
 In order to alleviate or prevent oxidation, the approved inhibitors can be used with client approval.
 The inhibitors must be compatible with coatings, otherwise, adhesion failures may be possible.